lawzava/mynews/README.md

 # MyNews

-Personalized news feed parser & broadcast
+Personalized news feed parser & broadcast.

-Easily specify your RSS/Atom sources and broadcast preferences to get personalized news feed
+Easily specify your RSS/Atom sources and broadcast preferences to get personalized news feed.

+No external dependencies are used.
+The project is fully self-contained.

 ## Installation